Be3751/ILBe/README.md

 # Note

 This app is seemed still to have some potential problems.
-So, we're planning to fix and update it.
+So, we're planning to fix them up and update.

 # Author